-As with any release, please use GPG to verify the integrity of the release binaries.
+Please use GPG to verify the integrity of the release binaries.
 This ensures that the binary you have downloaded has not been tampered with.
 Linux, MacOS and Win32 cygwin command line GPG instructions are available here.
 Please also note that we GPG sign the binaries as a convenience to you, the ultimate way to verify the integrity of the builds is to build them yourself using Gitian.
 Instructions on how to perform these builds, can be found here.

-For the v0.10.2.2 release, the binaries have been signed with key identifier FE3348877809386C.
+For this release, the binaries have been signed with key identifier FE3348877809386C.